Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 Route.get('events/list/date', 'EventController.show')
 ```

-In this example we created an event to happen in March 16th, 2019.
+In this example, we created an event to happen on March 16th, 2019.
 If we sent the following JSON in the request:

 ```json
 {